Birch, silver, Betula pendula hero image

 Birch, silver, Betula pendula

 There are many species of birch on earth.
-Where I come from you’ll mainly find the silver birch, Betula pendula, and the downy birch, Betula pubescens and mixtures of the two.
-Collectively, they used to be known as white birch, Betula alba.
-An appropriate name for these trees with their white bark.
-I have chosen to write this monograph on silver birch.
-However, the properties described apply to the downy birch just as much as the hybrid white birch.
+Where I come from you will mainly find silver birch, Betula pendula, downy birch, Betula pubescens and hybrids of the two.
+Collectively, they used to be known as white birch, Betula alba, which is an appropriate name for this white-barked tree.

 Medicinal properties of silver birch, Betula pendula

-The birch is best known for its influence on the kidneys and urinary tract.
-It is therefore a valuable tree for people with, for example, bladder infections, kidney infections and other related conditions.
-Diseases related to kidney function, such as oedema, gout and eczema can also be treated with birch, just as it helps the kidneys with a good detoxifying effect.
-Those among us who are a bit older probably remember Birch Hair Water.
-Birch helps against dandruff and oily skin.
-As a result, you can also find it as an ingredient in shampoos and skin lotions.
+Birch is best known for its influence on the kidneys and urinary tract.
+It is, therefore, a valuable tree for people with cystitis, kidney infections and related conditions.
+Disorders related to kidney function, such as fluid retention, gout and eczema can be treated with birch, just as it helps the kidneys to do their detoxifying work.

 Magical properties of this tree

-On a moonlit night, the birch itself also seems to glow.
-It is, therefore, not surprising that many magical properties are attributed to the birch.
-The best known is probably her protective effect against sorcery and curses, but also of livestock and crops and against misery in general.
-Birch is a symbol for spring and budding life as well.
-She was used in life rods and to find love.
-And birch could also be used for many types of divination.
+On a moonlit night, the birch itself seems to glow.
+It is, therefore, hardly surprising that many magical properties are attributed to this tree.
+Best known is probably its protective effect against sorcery and curses.
+Birch protects livestock and crops and helps against misery in general.

 Botanical description Silver birch, Betula pendula